OKLAHOMA

 PFAS CONTAMINATION & REMEDIATION IN OKLAHOMA

 PFAS chemicals are widely used across various industries, including firefighting foam (aqueous film-forming foam), food packaging, and other everyday products.
-Over time, these harmful chemicals have seeped into drinking water systems, contaminated groundwater, and even private drinking water wells throughout Oklahoma.
-Exposure to PFAS compounds has been linked to adverse health effects, including kidney cancer and other serious health problems.
+Over time, these harmful chemicals have seeped into drinking water supplies, contaminated groundwater, and even private drinking water wells throughout Oklahoma.

-The Environmental Protection Agency (EPA) and other federal government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
-Oregon municipalities must take swift action to meet these federal guidelines, mitigate legal proceedings, and protect public health.
+The Environmental Protection Agency (EPA) and other government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
+Oklahoma municipalities must take swift action to meet these federal guidelines, mitigate legal exposure, and protect public health.

 ESTIMATED SETTLEMENT AWARDS: